xpipe-io/xpipe/README.md

 - Quickly open a terminal into any directory
 - Utilize your favourite local programs to open and edit remote files
 - Dynamically elevate sessions with sudo when required

-The feature set is the same for all supported connection types.
-It also supports browsing the file system on your local machine.

 ![browser](https://github.com/xpipe-io/xpipe/assets/72509152/5631fe50-58b4-4847-a5f4-ad3898a02a9f)